All you need to know about remote turbo kits

 Depending on the boost provided and your vehicles mapping, you will also need to factor in some further modifications to control the exhaust flow through the turbo in the form of a waste gate control and a diverter valve to cut in when you come off throttle to avoid overboost.

-If you are running higher boost levels you should either reduce the engines compression ratio or introduce other measures against detonation like water injection and using higher octane fuel.
+If you are running high boost levels you should either reduce the engines compression ratio or introduce other measures against detonation like direct injection or adding water injection and using higher octane fuel.

-What are the pros of a remote turbo?
+What are the advantages of a remote turbo?

-They are easier to fit typically requiring a cut in a straight section of exhaust.
-They run at lower temperatures than standard turbos so require less lubrication and cooling.
+They are generally easier to fit than a standard turbo (easier to map and installation space is normally more accessible) and due to lower temperatures they require less lubrication and cooling.
 Due to the length of the run back to the engine intake there is little need for an intercooler.

 Their lower boost characteristics avoids many problems with detonation associated with adding a turbo to a conventional engine.

-So what are the drawbacks of remote turbos?
+So what are the disadvantages of remote turbos?

-They do not provide as much power or potential power as a traditionally mounted turbo.
-It can reduce your ground clearance depending on where it is located.
-You can get round this by mounting it level and near to an axle will provide adequate clearance.
+They do not provide as much power as a traditionally mounted turbo would.
+It can reduce your ground clearance and may require additional heat shielding depending on where it is located.

-Due to its location a remote turbo is not very well shielded from stones and impacts.
-Adding a guard is generally a good idea and a sturdy mesh would still allow plenty of airflow around the turbo housing.
+The remote turbo is not shielded from stones and impacts under the car or on the side so adding a guard is generally a good idea.
+A a sturdy mesh or aluminum shield is a good idea but ensure it would still allow plenty of airflow around the turbo housing.

-You can source a cheap turbo unit from a breakers yard, it then is just a matter of fabricating the piping and exhaust flow yourself and setting up the timing.
+You can source a cheap turbo unit from a breakers yard, then it's just a matter of fabricating the piping and exhaust flow yourself and setting up the timing/fuelling.
 (TorqueCars would not recommend using a diesel turbo unit on a petrol engine as these are setup for much lower exhaust flow rates and lower temperatures.)
 Remote turbos work really well on large block V6 and V8 engines but we have seen applications and kits that will work on lesser cars.

 We would recommend starting off with a very low boost setting and running the car on a rolling road with diagnostic equipment to monitor the air to fuel ratio and measure the risk of detonation.
 Gradually tweak the boost and mapping until you reach the optimum setting for the vehicle and then for safety and reliability back it off a little.